isma91/database/README.md

 you can change the file name, the help changes automatically to have the good filename;

-he have, at this moment, 4 arguments which is the host, the username, the password and the database name
+he have, at this moment, 5 arguments which is the type, the host, the username, the password and the database name

 for now, the errors are not managed, only some conditions were added por to show help and create the database.